verigle/peewee/docs/peewee/relationships.rst

     {'content': 'woof', 'username': 'mickey'}
     {'content': 'whine', 'username': 'mickey'}

-Notice that when we leave off the call to ".dicts()", Peewee assigns the ``username`` value to ``tweet.user.username`` -- NOT ``tweet.username``!
+Now we'll leave off the call to ".dicts()" and return the rows as ``Tweet`` objects.
+Notice that Peewee assigns the ``username`` value to ``tweet.user.username`` -- NOT ``tweet.username``!
 Because there is a foreign-key from tweet to user, and we have selected fields from both models, Peewee will reconstruct the model-graph for us:

 .. code-block:: pycon